cole-k/flux-diagnose/vecdeque-32162d86-diagnostics/analysis.md

     |
 558 |         let old_cap = self.cap();
     |                       ^^^^^^^^^^
-    = note: duplicate diagnostic emitted due to `-Z deduplicate-diagnostics=no`

 error[E0999]: type invariant may not hold (when place is folded) --> src/vec_deque.rs:565:13